kenNg1/Accelerate-Prep-Extra-Projects/README.md

-##Coderamp SelfAssessments
+##Moringa School Self assessments
-  Self Assessments for coderamp
+  Self Assessments for Moringa School

   Each self assessment directory contains all the needed files for completing the task.